SolardiaX/CyInstaller/docs/index.rst

     CyInstaller 'path/to/the/file'

-To write the configuration file, please see the :ref:`configration`.
+To write the configuration file, please see the :ref:`configuration`.

 -----
 Links